 Special note: The nearest fast travel location to Ubota Point is Shai Utoh shrine, which is directly beside Lakeside Stable.
 You’ll need to climb up the plateaus to find most of the Bananas.

 If you want to access the Yiga Clan Hideout, travel to Sho Dantu shrine or the Gerudo Highlands Tower.
-Mighty Bananas don’t heal many hearts, so I strongly recommend tossing a piece of meat into the 5th item slot when cooking with them.
+Mighty Bananas don’t heal many hearts.
+I recommend tossing a piece of meat into the 5th item slot when unleashing your culinary expertise upon the Calamity.

 Special notes: Fishing with bombs makes life in Hyrule easier.
 This farming location is also great for collecting Mighty Porgy.